Fire resistance testing of textiles and furnishings

 The key to defining the appropriate textile fire testing conditions is the intended use of the material.
 For example, curtains are tested vertically because that is how they are used in the interior, while mattresses and other bedding components are tested in a horizontal position.
 The intended use also affects what parameters are observed: for hanging curtains burning drops need to be observed, while this is not necessary when testing carpets.

-The testing plan should be tailored so that it takes into account different variations of the material.
-For example, the different thicknesses of the same multi-layered product, like a mattress, should be tested, because the proportions of the materials can significantly affect its fire properties.
-A testing expert should be consulted to ensure a sufficient (but not overly extensive) number of variations to test.
-If the material can be used in several ways, like a bed cover that both lies in a horizontal position on top of the bed, but also hangs off the sides of the bed, might be necessary to test in all intended uses.
+A testing expert should be consulted to ensure a sufficient (but not overly extensive) number of variations are tested.
+If the material can be used in several ways, like a bed cover that both lies in a horizontal position on top of the bed, but also hangs off the sides of the bed, it might be necessary to test all intended uses.

 How does the use of fire-retardant agents affect the testing?